Medical Office Assistant Interview Questions

 Explanation: Medical office assistants are required to help the medical staff in a variety of different tasks and activities.
 You are expected to be able to prioritize what is most important based on its urgency, necessity, and the time required to complete a task.
 This question addresses the seniority of the physician and whether you would defer to them or do what is most important.

 Example: “If I were asked by a physician and a nurse to help with conflicting tasks, the first thing I would do is determine what is the most urgent or important request.
 In this case, dealing with a patient usually takes precedence over handling an administrative task.
 I would explain to the physician that the nurse required assistance with a patient and I would return to complete the administrative task as soon as we were finished.”

 Question: What experience do you have with medical billing and coding?

 Explanation: One of the key duties of a medical office assistant is to code patient records for medical billing.
 This is how the office generates revenue and receives payment from the patient’s insurance company.
 Doing this correctly is important because if it is done wrong, the insurance company will reject the claim, and the task will have to be repeated.
 You should be able to discuss your experience in this area and possibly even provide an example.

 Example: “Early in my career, I recognized the importance of accurate and effective medical billing and coding.
 When I was first learning this, I made a lot of mistakes and had to redo the coding on my own time.
-However, over time I’ve become familiar with the coding process and now can do it effortlessly and accurately.
+However, over time, I’ve become familiar with the coding process and can now do it effortlessly and accurately.
 This saves the office time and results in prompt and accurate insurance payments.”

 Question: How would you proceed to do a blood draw on a patient who had a fear of needles?